validatedpatterns/docs/requirements/implementation.md

    We distinguish between the provisioning and configuration requirements of the initial cluster (“Patterns”), and of clusters/machines managed by the initial cluster (see “Managed clusters”)

-1. Patterns **MUST** use the https://github.com/hybrid-cloud-patterns/common/tree/main/clustergroup Helm chart, as the initial OpenShift GitOps application that describes all namespaces, subscriptions, and any other GitOps applications which contain the configuration elements that make up the solution.
+1. Patterns **MUST** use a standardized [clustergroup](https://github.com/hybrid-cloud-patterns/common/tree/main/clustergroup) Helm chart, as the initial OpenShift GitOps application that describes all namespaces, subscriptions, and any other GitOps applications which contain the configuration elements that make up the solution.
 1. Managed clusters **MUST** operate on the premise of “eventual consistency” (automatic retries, and an expectation of idempotence), which is one of the essential benefits of the GitOps model.
 1. Imperative elements **MUST** be implemented as idempotent code stored in Git